BenceLovas/beo-surface/README.md

 * take printscreens of versions and upload it to the repo - sometimes it happens that I overdo something when I watch the UI too much
 * red plus sign when no skill added to employee - then chevron counter and if anything else fits than that

+* input field error messages show up above it - like it is a paper as well just coming out from below the input
 * custom ordering for employees
 * custom ordering for skills (?)